fl3pp/eORM/readme.md

     'foo'=> 'bar'
 ));

-//The OR option is also available (as many times in one query as you want)
+// The OR option is also available (as many times in one query as you want)
 $eORM->query(new project,array(
     'ID'=>5,
     'OR',
     'name'=>array(
         'end'=>'test'
-    )
+    ),
+    'OR',
+    'foo'=>'bar'
 ));

-//Give attention if you want to search two times for the same column
+// attention: specify the 'col' key if you want to search for the same column two times
 $eORM->query(new project,array(
     'name'=>array(
         'end'=>'test'